bjoern-hempel/js-reinforcement-learning-framework/README.md

 #### 3.2.3 Extended Grid World

-As in the example 3.2.2 but just bigger grid world:
+As in the example 3.2.2 but just a bigger grid world:

 ```javascript
 var width  = 10;